 I'm fortunate to be able to combine two things I love; computers and teaching.
 I've been doing it since 2006, and I enjoy it tremendously.

-I'm fortunate in that I can make a living sitting at home in my pajamas doing web work and/or writing, and I also teach web design/development classes online.
+I'm also fortunate in that I can make a living sitting at home in my pajamas [which I refer to as my work clothes 🙂] doing web work and/or writing, and I also teach web design/development classes online.